How to Reduce the Risk of Cancer

 The best way to avoid the risks of cancer due to alcohol is to not drink.
 If you choose to drink alcohol, minimizing alcohol consumption can help to reduce the impacts of alcohol on cancer risk.
 Separate from overall alcohol intake, binge drinking has been associated with a number of cancers so it is important to minimize the number of drinks in a single setting.

-Cancer is caused when the DNA in our genes changes and the function of cells is altered.
-Sometimes these changes happen naturally, but they can also happen when we are exposed to harmful chemicals in the environment.
+Cancer forms when our DNA changes and alters the function of normal, healthy cells.
+These changes can happen naturally but can also be triggered by exposure to harmful chemicals and carcinogens in the environment.